-When a Midwestern company bought an out-of-stock Ford F-350 Duallie to pull a small trailer full of training materials, it hardly considered the truck falling subject to federal regulation.
+When a Midwestern company bought an out-of-stock Ford F-350 Duallie to pull a small trailer full of training materials, it hardly considered the truck falling subject to DOT mandates and federal regulation.
 Used to operating a large fleet of mostly cars, commercial truck regulations were never a big concern.

 Even the company’s Ford Explorer Sport Tracs used to tow trailers fall under the weight limit, which exempts them from Department of Transportation (DOT) commercial operating requirements.

 Such experiences aren’t unique.
-Many fleet managers, particularly those with insurance companies and pharmaceuticals who typically operate cars, are caught off guard when they first begin buying trucks and trailers.
+Many fleet managers, particularly those with insurance companies and pharmaceuticals who typically operate cars, are caught off guard when they first begin buying trucks and trailers and DOT trailer regulations.

-"Big trucks are pretty self explanatory, in terms of their regulation requirements, but a lot of people don’t understand that with a 1/2- or 3/4-ton truck, the gross combination weight rating (GCWR) comes into play.
-As soon as you tow anything, even a small trailer, if the GCWR is greater than 10,000 pounds, it becomes a commercial vehicle because of its combination weight rating,” she adds.
+Timberlake added that big trucks are pretty self explanatory, in terms of their regulation requirements, but a lot of people don’t understand that with a 1/2- or 3/4-ton truck, the gross combination weight rating (GCWR) comes into play.
+As soon as you tow anything, even a small trailer, if the GCWR is greater than 10,000 pounds, it becomes a commercial vehicle because of its combination weight rating.

 At that point, companies are required to obtain a DOT number and follow guidelines as set forth by the Federal Motor Carrier Safety Administration (FMCSA).

 The driver must have a medical exam, for example, documented on a DOT form.
 In addition, employers need to keep a driver file, including items such as a certificate of road test evaluation, background check on moving violations, and a log of hours spent on the road.